 Course Code AGR539

 Course Title Canopy management in fruit crops

 Type Course Theory & Practical

-LTP 1 0 1
+LTP 101

 Credits 2(1+1)

 Course Pre-requisite B.Sc (Agriculture)

 Course Objective To impart knowledge about the principles and practices in

 (CO) canopy management of fruitcrops

 Course Outcomes CO1 students will be able to identify plant vegetative structure

-and the second second
+published the second se

 CO2 Students will be able to understand geometry of planting

 of fruitcrops

-CO3 Students will be able to know canopy management
+Students will be able to know canopy management

 through rootstock andscion.

 .
 A